socketry/nio4r/README.md

 Platform notes:

-* MRI/YARV and Rubinius implement nio4j with a C extension based on libev, which provides a high performance binding to native IO APIs.
+* MRI/YARV and Rubinius implement nio4j with a C extension based on libev, which provides a high performance binding to native IO APIs
-* JRuby uses a special backend based on Java NIO which should have fairly good performance for monitoring large numbers of IO objects.
+* JRuby uses a special backend based on Java NIO which should have fairly good performance for monitoring large numbers of IO objects
-* A pure Ruby implementation is also provided for Ruby implementations which don't implement the MRI C extension API.
+* A pure Ruby implementation is also provided for Ruby implementations which don't implement the MRI C extension API

 License
 -------